DanielRunningen/SpeedFriendingMatcher/README.md

 ## `config.json` Setup

 `config.json` holds all of the messy text, file paths, and regular expression patterns that might need to be changed on the fly if the input format changes or the desired output needs revision.
-Below is an example and an explaination for each key.
+Below is an example and an explanation for each key.

 ```json
 {